jsolmon/go-swig-exceptions/README.md

 %insert(go_wrapper) %{
 ```

-Create a wrapper interface called DemoLib which includes functions for `NegativeThrows` and `DivideBy` returning tuples which include an error.
+Inside the `go_wrapper`, create a wrapper interface called DemoLib which includes functions for `NegativeThrows` and `DivideBy` which return tuples which include error types.
 ```
 type DemoLib interface {
     Wrapped_DemoLib